-A principal shareholder is any person who owns (either of record or beneficially) 5% or more of the outstanding shares of a fund.
+A principal shareholder is any person who owns (either of record or beneficially) 5% or more of the outstanding shares of the Fund.
 A control person is one who owns, either directly or indirectly more than 25% of the voting securities of a company or acknowledges the existence of control.
 A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a company or acknowledged the existence of control.
+As of September 30, 2024, no person owns of record or beneficially 5% or more of the outstanding shares of the Fund.